DMODPevahouse/prefix_to_postfix/README.md

 # Prefix to postfix

 ## Description
-This lab was focused on making sure we can use stacks appropriately, without using libraries that would create them for us.
-We were also tasked with creating a program that would take in a prefix expression and convert it to postfix.
-The input and output needed the capability to be read in from the arguments to support faster testing.
-This readme will go over how to correctly use the lab.
+This program converts a prefix expression to a postfix expression

 ## Running the program